puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Aliases creation

 It is not possible to create aliases dynamically, only before Uniconfig is started.
-Creation of aliases has some rules:
+The following rules apply:

-1. Alias name has to be unique and cannot contain whitespaces
+1. The alias name must be unique and cannot contain whitespaces.
-2. Command can contain a wildcard (*).
-In this case user will be prompted to add value
+2. The command can contain a wildcard (*).
+In this case the user will be prompted to add a value.
-3. Alias is only visible in the mode under which it was defined
+3. The alias is only visible in the mode where it was defined.

 ### Examples